Innovative Treatment for a Pipeline of Inflammatory Indications

 Learn More

-CytoAgents is conducting its Phase 1b/2a clinical trial to treat CRS in patients receiving CAR T-Cell Therapy in oncology.
-Immunotherapies such as CAR T and Bispecific Antibodies trigger powerful immune responses to fight disease, which often induces CRS.
-CTO1681’s ability to safely modulate the cytokine response while keeping the immune system functionally intact makes it an ideal CRS treatment in these settings.
-Effective CRS treatment will not only improve patient outcomes, but also expand patient access to these important, new treatment modalities.
+CytoAgents is conducting its Phase 1b/2a clinical trial aimed at reducing inflammation in patients receiving CAR T-Cell Therapy in oncology.
+CAR T therapies face a dual challenge in oncology indications.
+First, inflammation in the tumor microenvironment may limit the CAR T from properly expanding and effectively killing cancer cells.
+Second, immunotherapies such as CAR T and TCE therapy trigger powerful immune responses to fight disease, which often induces cytokine driven toxicities such as CRS and ICANS.
+CTO1681’s ability to safely modulate the cytokine response while keeping the immune system functionally intact makes it an ideal solution in this setting.

 Learn More